f4exb/sdrangel-docker/sdrangel/readme.md

     - By default this is the current timestamp so each time the build is run a new cache is built
     - You can specify the commit SHA1 so that a fresh copy will be taken only if a new commit took place
   - `-t` specifies the tag version image (default varies depending on build flavor)
   - `-j` specifies the number of CPU cores used in the make commands (same as the -j option of make).
-Default is half of the available CPU cores if there are more than 2 CPU cores else just one.
+Default is the number of CPU cores available.

 <h3>Build server specific options</h3>